wireseo/tp/docs/DeveloperGuide.md

 ![Path Diagram of EditLoginCommand](images/EditLoginCommandPathDiagram.png)

-There are 3 `EditCommand` sub classes - `EditStudentCommand`, `EditLoginCommand` and `EditMasteryCheckCommand`.
+There are 3 `EditCommand` subclasses - `EditStudentCommand`, `EditLoginCommand` and `EditMasteryCheckCommand`.
 We will only use the `EditLoginCommand` as an example for the `EditCommand` path execution and interaction between the different objects.
 The diagram below demonstrates the expected path execution of 'ViewMissionDeadlineCommand'.
-The other `EditCommand` sub classes will execute similarly, less the calls to `ScraperManager` to re-scrape Source Academy.
+The other `EditCommand` subclasses will execute similarly, less the calls to `ScraperManager` to re-scrape Source Academy.

 ### Sequence Diagram of EditLoginCommand